 Recently, I tried a variation with pork tenderloin, swapping in maple syrup for the honey and gluten-free tamari for the soy.
 After roasting the loin in a very hot oven, the skin gets a beautiful crust and the marinade caramelizes in a way that tastes just like a teriyaki sauce.
 I reduced the remaining marinade and drizzled it over the top for an elegant, upscale take on a basic pork stir fry.

 So long as you don’t mind slicing up a bunch of meat before your guests arrive, this teriyaki pork ternderloin would also be a very good option to serve 40 or so of your closest friends, or a couple dozen random anti-social equestrians, if you want to earn extra points with your social, yet nerdy daughter.

 This roasted pork tenderloin recipe couldn't be more simple.
 It's marinaded overnight in a healthy teriyaki glaze and baked in the oven in under 20 min.

 - 2 large garlic cloves, minced

 - In a small food processor, puree the maple syrup, tamari, garlic, and ginger until smooth.
 Alternatively, you can mind the ginger and garlic by hand and whisk in the remaining ingredients.
 Transfer the marinade to a resealable plastic bag.
 Add the pork and swish around until coated.
 Marinate in the refrigerator for at least an hour, preferably overnight.

 - Preheat the oven to 500 degrees.
-Remove the pork from the marinade and set on a foil-lined baking sheet.
+Remove the pork from the marinade and set on a parchment paper-lined baking sheet.
 Roast in the oven for approximately 20 minutes, until the pork is nicely browned on top.
 Allow to rest on a cutting board for 10 minutes.

 - Meanwhile, transfer the remaining marinade to a small saucepan.
 Cook on medium heat until reduced by half.